2 residents displaced, dogs killed in Maui home fire

 Maui firefighters were investigating the cause of a structure fire in Haiku today that displaced two residents and killed their dogs.

-Firefighters responded to 1448 W. Kuiaha Road at about 6:20 a.m. and found the home engulfed in flames, the Maui Fire Department said.
+Firefighters responded to the 1440 block of West Kuiaha Road at about 6:20 a.m. and found the home engulfed in flames, the Maui Fire Department said.

 Both elderly residents made it out of the structure before firefighters arrived and were taken by first responders to Maui Memorial Medical Center for evaluation.
 A firefighter was also taken to the medical center for an ankle injury, firefighters said.